andrewrk/node-yawl/README.md

 `binaryMessage` event.

 If this number is set to `Infinity`, then all messages are streaming messages and arrive with the `streamMessage` event.
-Defaults to 8MB.
+If you do this, be sure to handle the `streamMessage` event.
+Even if you are not interested in a particular message you must consume the stream.

 #### Event: 'negotiate'